 For example, I typically wear flip-flops throughout October in Raleigh.
 While I was able to do so in the Outer Banks most days of our trip there were a few times I wish I had socks and shoes on.
 I wish I had even packed fall boots.
 But we were glad we at least had jackets and plenty of layers.

 The week before we were there, we heard people couldn't drive through Hatteras Island on the main road, NC-12, because the wind and inclement weather blew about six feet of sand onto it.

 NC-12 road was clear by the time we visited but hey – you just never know.
 So prepare for wind, some rain and colder nights.

 Things to Do in the Outer Banks in October (or Shoulder Season)

-Visit Jockey’s Ridge State Park (and maybe even go hang gliding)
+Visit Jockey's Ridge State Park (and Go Hang Gliding)

 One of our favorite activities of our entire trip to the Outer Banks in October was visiting Jockey's Ridge State Park to hang glide.
 The park has the tallest living sand dunes of their kind on the Atlantic coast.
 Some of the dunes reach higher than 60 feet.